Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 • A unidirectional bezel that I find quite hard to turn

-• A fully polished steel case and bezel: it's pretty but watch out for micro-scratches which will be more visible
+• A fully polished steel case and bezel: it's pretty but be careful of micro-scratches which will be more visible

 Technical characteristics